CapnOdin/GridGUI/docs/Classes/SubGrid.md

 ####pos

-> **desc**: The postion of the subgrid.
+> **desc**: The position of the subgrid.
 Needed since a subgrid does not make its own gui and thus do not have the gui event callbacks.

 > **type**: GridGUI.Position